Northern saw-whet owl

 SCIENTIFIC NAME: Aegolius acadicus

 Found across southern Canada and most of the United States, with the exception of the southeastern states, and into Mexico.
-Saw-whet owls winter in their breeding range, but move out of the northern portions in some years.
+Saw-whet owls winter in their breeding range, but many have short migrations to move out of the northern most portions of their range.

 An owl of dense woods, the saw-whet owl is found mostly in coniferous or mixed hardwood forests.

 A cavity nester, the saw-whet owl nests near bogs or swamps.
 It usually lays from three to six eggs.